-Vitamin D is one of the essential vitamins your body needs to function and without Vitamin D, it’s possible to develop fragile, misshapen bones (known as Osteomalacia).
+Vitamin D is one of the essential vitamins your body needs to function and without it, there can be an effect on your body, mood, and bones (known as Osteomalacia)!
 You also need vitamin D for other critical body functions like absorbing calcium and promoting bone growth.

 Fortunately, there are a few ways for you to get Vitamin D: taking Vitamin D supplements, through the skin from direct sun exposure, and through diet.
 This makes it easy to ensure you receive all the Vitamin D your body needs.